Palaxyworld-df/brisco/README.md

 > **Breast MRI Segmentation Scoring Interface**

 BRISCO (**B**reast **MRI** **S**egmentation S**CO**ring) is a web-based application developed using **Streamlit** for standardized evaluation of breast MRI lesion segmentations.
 The platform enables radiologists and researchers to upload breast MRI scans along with their corresponding segmentation masks, visually inspect the segmentation, complete a structured quality assessment, and securely store the evaluation for future analysis.

-BRISCO was designed to provide a consistent, reproducible, and user-friendly framework for assessing both manual and AI-generated breast MRI segmentations.

 ---